Rust-GPU/rust-gpu.github.io/blog/2024-11-21-optimizing-matrix-mul/index.md

 This required no new tools or workflows.
 The tools I already knew worked seamlessly.
 More importantly, this approach benefits anyone working on the project.
-Any Rust engineer can run these benchmarks with no additional setup--`cargo bench` is a standard part of the Rust ecosystem.
+Any Rust engineer can run these benchmarks with no additional setup—cargo bench` is a standard part of the Rust ecosystem.

 ### Lint